EarthAsylum/eacObjectCache/readme.md

     define( 'EAC_OBJECT_CACHE_PREFETCH_GROUPS', [ 'groupA', 'groupB', ... ] );
 ```

 Pre-fetching a group of records may be much faster than loading each key individually, but may load keys that are not needed, using memory unnecessarily.
+Pre-fetching is disabled if APCu caching is being used.

 * * *